Container Providers¶

 Add Cluster: allows adding a new cluster to the provider (option available only if multi-cluster mode is enabled).

-Cluster name: internal identifier of the cluster (visible only if multi-cluster mode is enabled).
+Cluster name: internal identifier of the cluster (displayed only if multi-cluster mode is enabled).

 URL: API access point of the cluster.
 It can be an internal address or a public DNS name.
 In the latter case, an Ansible installation of the infrastructure will be required.